Yu-Shiba-Rusinov bound states boost odd-frequency superconductivity: Theory

-The main aim of our work is to check whether presence of YSR bound states and the occurrence of odd $\omega$ pairing have any relation or not.
+The main aim of our work is to check whether the presence of YSR-bound states has any bearing on the odd $\omega$ pairing generated.
 To this end we construct retarded Green's function $G^{r}(x,x',\omega)$ for our setups shown in Figs.~1(a) \& (b) from the scattering processes at the interface\cite{mcm}.
-We follow Refs.~\onlinecite{cayy, amb} and the retarded Green's function is given as-
+We follow Refs.~\onlinecite{cayy, amb} and the retarded Green's function is given as\cite{mcm,furu,kta}-

 In Eq.~\eqref{RGF}, $\alpha_{ij}$ and $\beta_{mn}$ are computed from the continuity of the Green's function